+7 (707) 051 22 20

 Cozy atmosphere

-Book a Session
+Book a session

-Speech therapists for group sessions
+Speech therapists for group classes

 Real specialists with diplomas and certificates.
 Choose the right one — we’ll tell you more and find a time.

-Dynamics based on real programs (without disclosing personal data, with parental consent).
+Progress based on real programs (without disclosing personal data, with parental consent).

 Group speech therapy sessions in Almaty — what you need to know

-What are group speech therapy classes
+What are group speech therapy classes?

 How groups are formed and why no more than 4 children